Clv86/alohAPI/README.md

 ## Challenges and future implementations

-For now there is too many logic in the controllers.
+For now there is too much logic in the controllers.
 Next implementation should be to create a services or utils folder managing all the logic concerning fetching weather databases.

 ## Setup